Antsuarez/dotNet-solution-structure/README.md

 Once you open your blank solution and before you add some projects, you could add some `solution folders` to match the folder structure inside the `scr` and  `tests` folder

 *Visual Studio with solution folders added*

 ![ScreenShot](/docs/images/NewProjectSampleVisualStudioFolders.png)

 *src folder*

 ![ScreenShot](/docs/images/NewProjectSampleSrcProjects.png)

 # Todo
-Create a stadndar file for each of the following files to download into the solution at the moment of creation
+Create a standar file for each of the following files to download into the solution at the moment of creation
 - [x] .gitignore
 - [ ] .editorconfig
 - [ ] .gitattributes